Lumpectomy Procedure In Johnson City, TN

 What is a Lumpectomy?

-John Lawson Surgical Group provides lumpectomy procedures at our office in Johnson City.
+John Lawson Surgical Group provides lumpectomy procedures at our surgery center in Johnson City.
 Learn more about the procedure and call our office at (423) 975-5650 to schedule your consultation today.

 Undergoing a Lumpectomy

 The lumpectomy is a generally quick procedure lasting between 15 and 45 minutes.
 Lumpectomies can be done under local anesthesia if you are not having lymph nodes removed, however, if the lymph nodes will also be removed, general anesthesia will be needed.
 During the procedure, the surgeon may also create a small incision, and remove some of the lymph nodes to determine if cancer has spread to the lymphatic system.
 When the lumpectomy is completed, the surgeon will close the incision using sutures and will then be covered with a surgical dressing.

 Many people go home after their lumpectomy procedure.
 The removed tissue will be tested to confirm the diagnosis and to determine if any additional treatment will be needed.
 Some patients may need chemotherapy, radiation therapy, another endocrine therapy, or a combination of therapies depending on the stage of the cancer.
 Once you are sent home, the doctor will likely prescribe you pain medication as well as give you advice on how to care for your bandages.
 It is recommended to wear a comfortable bra to help minimize swelling and discomfort.

 Although research has shown that lumpectomy and mastectomy have the same survival rate, lumpectomy offers a few extra benefits.
 A lumpectomy is often referred to as breast-conserving surgery because a minimal amount of tissue is removed, preserving the breast.
 Another benefit to a lumpectomy is it is typically an outpatient procedure, so you will likely be able to return home the same day.

 Who is not a Candidate for a Lumpectomy?